Follow these tips for a healthy, beautiful smile.

 Floss every day to remove plaque and any food between teeth that your toothbrush missed.
 Rinse your mouth with water after you floss.

-If you aren’t sure if you are doing it right, ask the dentist or dental assistant to show you how to floss at your next appointment.
+If you aren’t sure how to floss, ask the dentist or dental assistant to show you at your next appointment.

 Get regular checkups at the dentist.

-Check out these questions to ask when choosing a dentist.
+Check out these questions to ask when going to the dentist.

 If you don’t like going to the dentist, make your visit easier.